The Power of Making Thinking Visible

 - Facilitators of pre-K to adult learning

-For mini courses (4 sessions, 4 weeks), tuition is:
+For mini courses (four sessions, four weeks), the tuition is:

-- $355 for educators joining as part of a team (3-6 members from the same organization)
+- $355 for educators joining as part of a team (three to six members from the same organization)

-- $385 for educators joining as part of a team of 2 (from the same organization) who will be placed on a virtual team with other teams of 2 (as attendance allows)
+- $385 for educators joining as part of a team of two (from the same organization) who will be placed on a virtual team with other teams of two (as attendance allows)

 - $399 for educators joining as individuals to be placed on a virtual team